fedyhajali/security-system/README.md

 ## Software Tools

-The software tools used for the realization of the project are: Visual Studio Code as a development environment, Arduino IDE - with the FreeRTOS library for compiling and loading the program on the ESP32 board and git for sharing code. the realization of the project are: Visual Studio Code as a development environment, Arduino IDE - with the FreeRTOS library for Arduino - for compiling and loading the program on the ESP32 board and Git for code sharing between contributors.
+The software tools used for the realization of the project are: Visual Studio Code as a development environment, Arduino IDE - with the FreeRTOS library for compiling and loading the program on the ESP32 board and Git for code sharing between contributors.
 ## Tasks

 Application tasks: